English Proficiency Requirements

 You can demonstrate English proficiency by submitting a TOEFL or IELTS score report that meets or exceeds the requirements listed below.
 The university considers the component scores for admissions.

-** All graduate-level students proving English proficiency through the TOEFL or IELTS tests must enroll in the TESL 500 English class, regardless of their test score.
+**All graduate-level students proving English proficiency through the TOEFL or IELTS tests must enroll in the TESL 500 English class, regardless of their test score.
 However, they may later waive this course if they pass an additional English test on the first day of classes.
+This test is available for those who intend to apply for degree programs at APU.

 B. APU English placement test

 You can also demonstrate English proficiency by taking a placement test through the American Language and Culture Institute (ALCI).
 This placement test is administered on campus.
 Please contact ALCI office at +1-626-812-3069 for schedules, fees, and locations for APU English placement test.
+This test is available for those who intend to apply for degree programs at APU.

 – OR –